MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/investigate-alerts.md

 - User isn't tagged as high risk

 If both are true, SecOps marks the alert as legitimate travel and resolves it.
 A notification is posted in Microsoft Teams after the alert is resolved.

-### Connect Power Automate to Microsoft Cloud App Security
+### Connect Power Automate to Microsoft Defender for Cloud Apps

-To create the automation, you'll need an API token before you can connect Power Automate to Microsoft Cloud App Security.
+To create the automation, you'll need an API token before you can connect Power Automate to Microsoft Defender for Cloud Apps.

 1. Click **Settings**, select **Security extensions**, and then click **Add token** in the **API tokens** tab.

 2. Provide a name for your token, and then click **Generate**.
 Save the token as you'll need it later.

 ### Create an automated flow

 For the detailed step-by-step process, see the video [here](https://www.microsoft.com/en-us/videoplayer/embed/RWFIRn).

-This video also describes how to connect power automate to Cloud App Security.
+This video also describes how to connect power automate to Defender for Cloud Apps.

 ## Next steps